-This is part two of a three-part series about what educators can do to identify, assess and accommodate students with dyslexia.
-You can also read part one, Identifying students with dyslexia.
-Upcoming entries will explore how educators can get familiar with identifying students with dyslexia, and how administrators can better support their educators and students in regard to dyslexia.
+This is part two of a four-part series about what educators can do to identify, assess, and accommodate students with dyslexia.
+You can also read Part One: Identifying students with dyslexia and Part Three: Supporting students with dyslexia.
+Part Four: "4 ways to lead a dyslexia initiative" will be available November 1.

 Around the same time I was desperately trying to figure out why my otherwise bright son was unable to make any progress in reading despite plenty of exposure to the concepts, I came across an article with the headline, “Dyslexia is not a real condition, expert says.”

 In the article, Professor Julian Elliott from the Department of Education at Durham University is quoted as saying, “Dyslexia persists as a construct largely because it serves an emotional, not a scientific, function.”
 Needless to say, dyslexia support groups and teachers around the world disagree, but there are still states that don’t allow dyslexia to be classified as its own learning difference.
 As a result, some schools and districts don’t offer teachers training for identifying dyslexia -- which, to be clear, is the number one reason students struggle to read.
 If we as educators are to provide the support that struggling readers need, we first need to identify these students and determine the severity of their challenges.